beechnut/transition-memo/transition-memo.md

 ##  Dream
 ### Innovation Infrastructure

-__Problem__
-New Urban Mechanics is an innovative department but appears to have minimal authority, and no head officer.
+__Problem:__ An innovative and technology-savvy muncipal government is critical in attracting and retaining the young knowledge workers to live and work in Boston as well as to work for the City.
+Currently there is no explicit or comprehensive strategy to facilitate innovation through all the city departments.
+The City should not only be able to communicate and serve the innovative residents it attracts: it should also benefit from the innovation that companies and volunteers produce here.

 __Pathways__

++ New Urban Mechanics is an innovative department but appears to have minimal authority.
+Elevating the office and strengthen would assist the department in encouraging innovation throughout the city government.
 + Consider implementing a [Civic Innovation Officer][cio], such as the one in the Mayor’s Office of Civic Innovation in San Francisco, filled by Jay Nath.
+This officer would serve as the main contact for entreprenurs or local companies to contact if they want to deploy and test new approaches to delivering better City services.
+For example an Edtech company that wants to test new learning software has no one person to contact to see if they could test it in the local school system.
 + Consider creating an Innovation Department, or modify New Urban Mechanics to include an Experimentation Team.
 This team would, like a startup, attempt to develop and implement boundary-breaking civic technology using an lean (i.e. low-cost) agile approach.
 + Consider establishing an Innovation Fund to provide for the Innovation Department’s experimentation.
 Adopt a fail-forward approach that expects occasionally failures but ensures introspection enough to learn from these events.